artikcloud/tutorial-python-WebSocketDevicechannel/readme.md

       ![](./screenshots/sc1.png)
    - Select and send the "setOn" action
       ![](./screenshots/sc2.png)
 4. Go back to your running sample application.
-You will see it has received a message of type "action.
-It also contain an entry with the action "setOn".
+You will see it has received a message of type action.
+It also contains an entry with the action "setOn".

 ```bash
 Received message: